UK’s May pleads for Conservative unity on Brexit votes

 LONDON (AP) — British Prime Minister Theresa May urged feuding Conservative lawmakers on Monday to unite and prevent the government from being defeated in key votes on its main Brexit bill.

 The European Union Withdrawal Bill, intended to enact Britain’s exit from the bloc, has had a rocky ride through Parliament.
-The upper House of Lords has inserted 15 amendments to soften the terms of Britain’s departure.
+The upper chamber, the House of Lords, has inserted amendments in 15 areas to soften the terms of Britain’s departure.

-On Tuesday and Wednesday, the government will try to reverse those changes in the House of Commons.
+On Tuesday and Wednesday, the government will try to alter or reverse the changes in the House of Commons.
 But it’s facing a potential rebellion from some Conservative lawmakers who want to retain close ties with the bloc after Britain leaves in March 2019.

-May is due to address Conservative legislators Monday to try to quell the rebellion.
-Her spokesman, James Slack, said all lawmakers should support the government on this “vital” legislation.
+They are rallying around a move to give the House of Commons power to send the government back to the negotiating table with Brussels if lawmakers don’t like the terms of the Brexit deal struck with the EU.
+Currently, the government is offering lawmakers a “take it or leave it” vote on the final deal.

 Most Read Business Stories